eppl-erau-db/amigo_ros2/README.md

 # AMIGO ROS2 Humble

 AMIGO (Autonomous Machine for Inspecting Gas and Operations) is a ROS2 Humble-based robotic system developed by the Engineering Physics Propulsion Lab (EPPL) at Embry-Riddle Aeronautical University.
-Leavereging Unitree's Go2 quadruped robot, AMIGO facilitates autonomous navigation and inspection tasks in complex environments.
+Leavereging Unitree's Go2 quadruped robot, AMIGO facilitates autonomous navigation and inspection tasks in complex industrial environments.

 ## Requirements and Background